Approximate Release Date: November 5, 1992

 Amazing Tennis is otherwise what you would expect if you played Super Tennis, just with stiffer and less arcade-like controls and fewer options.
 I’m iffy on the controls, but I found myself adjusting to them pretty quickly.
 I was still fighting them, just less often.
 The lack of options is a little weirder.
 There aren’t a ton of characters to play against, and I don’t think you can change what character you play as!

-David Crane’s Amazing Tennis doesn’t live up to its name, and is suffering from the decision to put graphics before gameplay.
+David Crane’s Amazing Tennis doesn’t live up to its name and suffers from the decision to put graphics before gameplay.
 It’s not terrible, but I don’t feel much love for it.

 Tomorrow: Remember when 2000 used to be shorthand for the future?
 Firepower 2000 does!